ivadomed/utilities/quick_start_guides/nnU-Net_quick_start_guide.md

     ├── ...
 ```

+- **imagesTr** contains the images belonging to the training cases. nnU-Net will perform pipeline configuration, training with
+cross-validation, as well as finding postprocessing and the best ensemble using this data.
+- **imagesTs** (optional) contains the images that belong to the test cases. nnU-Net does not use them!
+This could just
+be a convenient location for you to store these images.
+Remnant of the Medical Segmentation Decathlon folder structure.
+- **labelsTr** contains the images with the ground truth segmentation maps for the training cases.
+- **dataset.json** contains metadata of the dataset.

 You can use [our scripts](https://github.com/ivadomed/utilities/tree/main/dataset_conversion) to convert the data from BIDS to the nnU-Net format.

 ## Train a model